Help make a difference during your visit to Snowdonia this year

 Max is part of the family, so he’s coming too!
 With increasing numbers of people and pets visiting Snowdonia during the holidays, it’s vital you keep your dog on a lead while in the great outdoors Remember, you’re sharing the countryside with other people, as well as livestock and wild animals.
 Max – and everyone else – will thank you for it…

-Some websites you might find useful:
+Some other websites you might find useful:

 MWIS – The Mountain Weather Information Service